symfony/symfony-docs/contributing/code/conventions.rst

     trigger_deprecation('symfony/package-name', '5.1', 'The "%s" class is deprecated, use "%s" instead.', Deprecated::class, Replacement::class);

-When deprecating a whole class the ``trigger_deprecation()`` call should be placed between the namespace and the use declarations, like in this example from `ServiceRouterLoader`_::
+When deprecating a whole class the ``trigger_deprecation()`` call should be placed between the use declarations and the class, like in this example from `ServiceRouterLoader`_::

     namespace Symfony\Component\Routing\Loader\DependencyInjection;